-While you, your child, or another loved one, may feel as if no one cares about you and your case, we want you to know that you are not alone and that we are here to help guide you through the justice system with open ears and minds.
+While you, your child, or another loved one may feel as if no one cares about you or your case, we want you to know that you are not alone and that we are here to help guide you through the justice system with open ears and minds.
 We do our best to understand you and your unique situation so everyone involved in the case has the best and most complete information.

 We urge you to contact us if you have any questions about your rights as a crime victim, if you have questions specific to your case, or if one of the resources below are unavailable.